-Evan Streusand is the founder of Fortress of Inca, a conscious shoe company that pays its Peruvian workers a fair wage and ensures they have safe working conditions.
+Written by Evan Streusand.
+Evan Streusand is the founder of Fortress, a conscious shoe company that pays its Peruvian workers a fair wage and ensures they have safe working conditions.

 When I set out to start Fortress of Inca in 2012, I didn’t pay much attention to environmental issues.
 I was just focused on trying to sell boots and shoes to retailers.
 It wasn’t until later that I started grappling with the realization that fashion is second only to the oil industry in terms of negative environmental impact.

 In fact, founding a shoe company in Peru was an accident.
 I was there; I found a pair of boots in Cusco.
 I liked the boots, I came back to Texas where I live and friends of mine wanted some boots too.
 I went back to Peru, imported a bunch of them, sold them to friends and friends of friends, went back again to Peru, and decided to manufacture similar boots there.

 Most people who want to make shoes and boots start in China.
 I didn’t and that has – to paraphrase Robert Frost – made all the difference.
 Peru is a country rich with natural resources, with a history of conflict and struggle that has transformed into prosperity and progress.
 The labor laws are strict, environmental regulations are for the most part followed, and prices are much higher than competitors who manufactured in China.

 Instead of fighting it, we embraced it and launched Fortress of Inca as a brand that stood for worker’s rights and sustainable, handmade production.
 Another bonus is that Peru and its neighboring countries of Argentina and Chile have some of the nicest leather in the world, rubber, and excellent wood that we could use for women’s heels.